Farmers' suicides in the United States

-Farmers' suicides in the United States refers to the national occurrences of farmers taking their own lives, largely since the 1980s, partly due to their falling into debt, but as a larger mental health crisis among U.S. agriculture workers.
+Farmers' suicides in the United States refers to the instances of American farmers taking their own lives, largely since the 1980s, partly due to their falling into debt, but mainly as a larger mental-health crisis among U.S. agriculture workers.
 In the Midwest alone, over 1,500 farmers have taken their own lives since the 1980s.
-It mirrors a crisis happening globally: in Australia, a farmer dies by suicide every four days; in the United Kingdom, one farmer a week takes their own life; and in France it is one every two days.
-In India more than 270,000 farmers have died by suicide since 1995.
+It mirrors a crisis happening globally: in Australia, a farmer dies by suicide every ten days; in the United Kingdom, one farmer a week takes their own life; and in France it is one every two days.
+Almost 300,000 farmers have died by suicide since 1995 in India.

 Farmers are among the most likely to die by suicide, in comparison to other occupations, according to a study published in January 2020 by the Centers for Disease Control and Prevention (CDC).
-Researchers at the University of Iowa found that farmers, and others in the agricultural trade, had the highest suicide rate of all occupations from 1992 to 2010, the years they studied in 2017.
+Researchers at the University of Iowa found that farmers, and others in the agricultural trade, had the highest suicide rate of all occupations from 1992 to 2010, the years covered in a 2017 study.
 The rate was 3.5 times that of the general population.
-This echoed a study conducted the previous year by the CDC.
+This echoed a study conducted the previous year by the CDC and another undertaken by the National Rural Health Association (NRHA).

+As of April 2023, the suicide rate within the farming community exceeds that of the general population by three and a half times.

 Background

-In 1980, president Jimmy Carter implemented a grain embargo against the Soviet Union as the "New" Cold War began.
-"My net worth dropped $20,000 overnight", said Iowan farmer Wendell Tuttle in 2013.
+In 1980, Federal Reserve actions to stem stagflation and president Jimmy Carter's implementation of a grain embargo against the Soviet Union resulted in the 1980s farm crisis, resulting in a large increase in farm foreclosures.